esna-technlogies/beestock-api/README.md

 -    Visit the domain name you specified in the previous line (in the /etc/hosts) to browse the micro-service you'e developing.

+## Registering the cron-jobs

+- Add the cronjobs to your crontab :

+            vagrant ssh

+            crontab -e

+- at the end of the cron file add the following line :

+            * * * * * sudo docker exec -i user-service-php-fpm /bin/bash -c "bin/console cron:run"  >> /home/ubuntu/cronrun 2>&1

 ## Installing dependencies

 - Generate SSl certificates for the JWT authentication